 Make a Tooth Care Poster

 During kindergarten, your child will learn about dental hygiene and how to take care of those growing pearly whites!
 As those gaps in her smile come and go, and visits from the tooth fairy become a regular occurrence, talking about tooth care couldn't be more important.
-Making a poster on the subject will not only be a fun way to help her to visualize what she's learning, but it will also help develop those writing and fine motor skills which are so important at this age.
-Try doing this project with your child one afternoon after a trip to the dentist!
+Making a poster on the subject will not only be a fun way to help her to visualize what she's learning, but it will also help develop those all-important writing and fine motor skills.
+This project is a great way to spend the afternoon after a trip to the dentist!

 What You Need: